Weight management: Diets

 The Mediterranean diet involves eating fruits, vegetables, whole grains and beans while replacing butter with extra-virgin olive oil and limiting red meats, dairy, sweets, and processed foods.
-It has been shown to be effective for long term weight loss with added cardiovascular health benefits.
+It is effective for long term weight loss with added cardiovascular health benefits.
 For example, the Mediterranean diet can lead to decreased triglyceride and lipid levels as well as improved blood pressure readings.
 It can also improve blood sugar levels in those diagnosed with Type 2 Diabetes Mellitus.